saiftynet/Calendar/README.md

 * Now detects terminal window size changes and displays the number of months that fit
 * Keeps current month visible during navigation
 * Shows summaries for the current date derived from loaded calendar files.
+* Loads multiple ICS files from a given directory

 ### Version 0.05